Zay-Yar-Htay/Pizza-Sales-Analysis/README.md

 ## Project Overview
 This is Plato's Pizza Place Sales dataset provided by Maven Analytics which contains 48,620 sales records with multiple table structures (4 Tables).

-* Utilized MySQL to design and create a relational database, employing principles of data modeling.
-* Connected four tables within the database to establish relationships between disparate datasets.
-* Implemented data modeling techniques to ensure coherence and integrity within the database structure.
+**Introduction:**
+In this project, we aimed to analyze a dataset using MySQL for database operations, including data inspection, manipulation, and retrieval, followed by deep analysis using Power BI for visualization and the creation of interactive reports.
+The project involved several key steps, including database setup, data exploration, feature engineering, and visualization to derive actionable insights.

+**Objectives:**
+1. Setup MySQL database: Create a database environment to store and manage the dataset efficiently.
+2. Data inspection: Explore the dataset to understand its structure, content, and relationships between different tables.
-* Expanded the database schema by adding new columns to accommodate analytical requirements and enhance data modeling capabilities.
+3. Feature engineering: Enhance the dataset by adding new columns or transforming existing ones to facilitate deeper analysis.
+4. Data retrieval: Extract relevant data from the database to perform analysis and visualization.
+5. Deep analysis: Utilize Power BI to visualize the dataset, identify trends, patterns, and correlations, and derive actionable insights.
+6. Interactive reporting: Create interactive reports in Power BI to communicate findings effectively and enable stakeholders to explore the data dynamically.

+**Methodology:**
+1. Database Setup:
+* Install and configure MySQL database server.
+* Create a new database and tables to store the dataset.
+* Import the dataset into MySQL tables.

+2. Data Inspection:
+* Use SQL queries to inspect the data, including table structures, data types, and sample records.
+* Identify any missing or inconsistent data that may require cleaning or preprocessing.

+3. Feature Engineering:
+* Add new columns to the dataset based on domain knowledge or analytical requirements.
+* Perform data transformations, such as normalization, aggregation, or categorical encoding, to prepare the data for analysis.

+4. Data Retrieval:
+* Write SQL queries to extract relevant data subsets for analysis.
+* Join multiple tables if necessary to combine related information.

+5. Deep Analysis:
+* Connect Power BI to the MySQL database to access the data.
-* Leveraged Power BI to transform raw data into visually appealing and informative dashboards.
+* Design visually appealing and informative charts, graphs, and dashboards to explore the dataset.
-* Designed interactive visualizations to showcase key findings and trends identified during the analysis process.
+* Apply statistical analysis, trend analysis, and correlation analysis to uncover insights.

+6. Interactive Reporting:
+* Create interactive reports in Power BI using the visualizations generated in the previous step.
-* Implemented dynamic filters and slicers to enable users to explore data from different perspectives.
+* Add filters, slicers, and drill-down capabilities to enable users to interact with the data dynamically.

-Unveiled key insights including revenue trends, peak customer hours, bestselling pizzas, and category and size analysis.
-This dashboard offers valuable insights that can assist restaurant owners, managers, and stakeholders in making decisions to optimize operations, increase revenue, and enhance customer satisfaction.
+* Publish the reports to a shared workspace or online platform for easy access by stakeholders.

+**Results:**
+* The MySQL database was successfully set up, and the dataset was imported for analysis.
+* Data inspection revealed insights into the structure and content of the dataset, guiding further analysis.
+* Feature engineering improved the dataset's suitability for deep analysis by adding relevant columns and transforming data.
+* Data retrieval queries effectively extracted subsets of data for analysis.
+* Power BI visualizations provided meaningful insights into the dataset, including trends, patterns, and correlations.
+* Interactive reports empowered stakeholders to explore the data dynamically and derive actionable insights for decision-making.

 ## Tools
 * SQL(MySQL) - Creating Database, Data Cleaning, Data Modelling and Expanding the database schema.